-Moreover, I would put myself through a pharmaceutically induced hell.
+Moreover, I would put myself through a pharmaceutically-induced hell.
 As fate would have it, nearly every treatment option failed.
-Despite this, I soldiered on Pill after pill, I clung to the hope that this time, this would be the one; the one that eased my depression, minimize the toucher that comes with PTSD and ultimately saving my life.
+Despite this, I soldiered on pill after pill, I clung to the hope that this time, this would be the one; the one that eased my depression, minimized the torture that comes with PTSD and ultimately saving my life.

-Alas, this was not to be and no matter the level of hope, it was soon dashed by the results; or should I say the lack thereof.
-Fortunately, it wouldn’t take long for my psychiatrist to figure out what my Achilles heel
+Alas, this was not to be, and no matter the level of hope, it was soon dashed by the results – or should I say the lack thereof.
+Fortunately, it wouldn’t take long for my psychiatrist to figure out what my Achilles heel was.

 With it, came an opportunity to plan out and live a normal life because it, lucky for me, completely controlled my seizures.
 Even to this very day, I am grateful for the life it gave me.